Providence Row Housing Association

 - You challenge whether we have a legitimate interest in using the information

-- If the processing is a breach of the GDPR or otherwise unlawful
+- If the processing is a breach of the UK GDPR or otherwise unlawful

 - If we no longer need the personal data but you need the information to establish, exercise or defend a legal claim.